dgcamacho/so2021/exercises/sheet6.md

 ## Exercise 4 (GotW-1: Variable initialization -- or is it?)
 See [GotW #1](https://herbsutter.com/2013/05/09/gotw-1-solution/).

-hat is the difference, if any, among the following?
+What is the difference, if any, among the following?
 ```c++
 widget w;                   // (a)